matthew-jones-uk/internship-homework-2021/README.md

 This problem may seem trivial at first but poses significant problems when scaled up to a large size (10000x10000 matrix and 1000000 words).

+I've interpreted the problem to mean that the grid will always be square, so the rows and columns are of equal length in the grid.
+With the current implementation it is not too difficult to change the behaviour if the grid is not square.

 ## First Considerations

 On first glance it may seem like you should convert the string to a 2D array as this is how we are presented the problem, however on further inspection when converting a string of extremely large size (such as with a 10000x10000 matrix which will give a string of length 100000000) we run into problems with how Python creates lists due to their dynamic size and how this works with the amount of memory it uses.